Tutorials

 3. Bandwidth impact: Videos served through VidzFlow have zero impact on your Webflow bandwidth quota.
 For sites with multiple videos or background videos, this can save dozens or even hundreds of gigabytes monthly.

-4. Pricing: VidzFlow offers several tiers including a free plan (up to 10 videos, 100MB per video) and paid plans starting at $9/month with no Vidzflow branding, higher quality options, and longer duration limits.
+4. Pricing: VidzFlow offers a free plan (up to 10 videos, 100MB per video) and paid plans are available for higher limits, branding removal, better quality options, and longer duration limits.

 VidzFlow is particularly valuable for video-rich websites like portfolios, product showcases, and course platforms.
 Also, on top of the bandwidth reduction, users report videos starting up to 10× faster than standard embedded players, with significantly less buffering during playback.